shoushousan/gitskills/README.md

 # gitskills
-Greating a new branch is quick & simple
+Greating a new branch is quick  and simple